OSU helps fishermen find healthy stocks of salmon

 Large closures to commercial salmon fisheries have jeopardized industry and community vitality.
 Such lengthy closures could be avoided if up-to-the-moment data were available to distinguish stocks at sea.

-Through the Collaborative Research on Oregon Ocean Salmon project, Oregon State University researchers used genetic fingerprints to determine locations of weak and healthy stocks.
-They've found patterns suggesting that fish from certain rivers move in "pulses" through the ocean.
-This kind of real-time tracking will help fisheries managers direct fishing toward robust populations of salmon and away from endangered stocks.
+Through the Collaborative Research on Oregon Ocean Salmon project, OSU researchers use genetic fingerprints to determine locations of weak and healthy stocks.
+It started when the OSU Extension Service enlisted the help of fishermen to collect fin and scale samples from the fish they caught in the ocean.
+OSU then compared their genetic material to a library of genetic markers to pinpoint specific runs of fish.
+Researchers have since created genetic IDs for more than 20,000 fish.
+The tracking helps fisheries managers direct fishing toward robust populations of salmon and away from endangered stocks.

-Sources: Pacific Fishery Management Council's Review of 2012 Ocean Salmon Fisheries report; Collaborative Research on Oregon Ocean Salmon project.
+Sources: Gil Sylvia, director of OSU's Coastal Oregon Marine Experiment Station; Pacific Fishery Management Council's Review of 2013 Ocean Salmon Fisheries report; Oregon Department of Agriculture.